-Is it worth the time and effort to list a small business in one (or more) of the many UK small business directories?
+Is it worth the time and effort to list a small business in one (or more) UK small business directories?
 In this post, we discuss the major points for and against.

 Some business directory listings are free while others charge for add or services.
-For the free listings, it is important to count the cost of the time and effort involved in seeking them out and creating the listing.
+Remember the free listings do actually have a cost.
+The cost of the time and effort involved in seeking them out and creating the listing.

 There are hundreds of business directories online.
 The better known UK business directories include: